yurt-page/documentation/alternatives.md

 They have a good ideology manifest.

 ### Root project
-[https://therootcompany.com/](https://rootprojects.org/hub/) personal cloud.
+https://therootcompany.com personal cloud.
 Again in Node.JS.
 It's in development but some components like tunnel and JS crypto libraries are working and even used by other solutions.
-Here is some description https://git.rootprojects.org/root/meta
+Here is some description https://git.rootprojects.org/root/meta It's author https://github.com/coolaj86 makes a lot of useful things for self-hosting a libre movement and a lot of video lectures.

 ## Many other interesting
 There is a lot of similar projects that provide a ready to use self-host solutions.